If you have hard water or are on tank water, limescale can build up at the bottom of your toilet – making it look dirty all the time.

 Step 3: Don’t flush yet.
 Grab some steel wool or pumice stone.

-Once this is done, either flush – or if you are on septic – scoop out the acid cleaner and dispose of it in a sealed container and place in the garbage bin.
+Once this is done, either flush – or if you are on septic – scoop out the acid cleaner and dispose of it in a sealed container, and place it in the garbage bin.

 Flush the toilet a few times.